nearform-actions/optic-release-automation-action/README.md

 ![image](https://user-images.githubusercontent.com/2510597/140506212-4938e44d-0662-4dc5-9fb1-c3f59fe075a6.png)

 - When you merge this PR, it will request an Npm OTP from Optic.
 (If you close the PR, nothing will happen)
-- You need to define Npm and Optic tokens in the Github secrets for each user that will receive the otp
+- (Optional) You can define Npm and Optic tokens in Github secrets for each user that will receive the otp.
+This is required only in case you want to publish to Npm.
 - Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))
 - Upon successful retrieval of the OTP, it will publish the package to Npm.

 ### Multiple user scenario

-In case there are multiple users who have access to trigger the release automation action, you can define npm and optic tokens for different users in GitHub secrets.
-The naming convention to be used when creating the secrets is `NPM_TOKEN_<github-username>` and `OPTIC_TOKEN_<github-username>`.
-In the workflow you can provide npm and optic tokens of the user who has initiated the workflow or provide default tokens or both.
+In case there are multiple users who have access to trigger the release automation action, you can define Npm and Optic tokens for different users in GitHub secrets.
+The naming convention to be used when creating the secrets is `NPM_TOKEN_<github-username>` and

-**Some examples**:
+`OPTIC_TOKEN_<github-username>`.
+In the workflow you can provide Npm and Optic tokens of the user who has initiated the workflow or provide default tokens or both.

+#### Example:
   - Use only default tokens:
     *e.g.* npm-token: ${{secrets.NPM_TOKEN}}
   - Use only user-related tokens: